-Ultimately, the Dean of Students may require an involuntary leave of absence when he or she determines: (1) that the student has engaged, or threatened to engage, in behavior that has or could cause significant property damage, or that has or could directly and substantially impede the rightful activities of others; and/or (2) based on the consultation with the SCS Director (or his or her designee) and the individualized assessment of the student's ability to safely participate in the University's programs, that the student is unable to function as a student and/or the student's continued presence on campus poses a substantial risk to the safety and well-being of the student and/or others. [*]
+Ultimately, the Dean of Students may require an involuntary leave of absence when the Dean determines: (1) that the student has engaged, or threatened to engage, in conduct that has caused or is likely to cause serious disruption to the learning, extra-curricular and living activities of members of the community or others, including by impeding the rightful activities of others; and/or (2) based on the consultation with the SHS or SCS Director (or designee) and the individualized assessment of the student's ability to safely participate in the University's programs, that the student is unable to function as a student and/or the student's continued presence on campus poses a substantial risk to the safety and well-being of the student and/or others. [*]

-When the Dean of Students judges a student's continued presence is likely to pose a substantial risk to the safety and well-being of the student or to others, the student may be placed on an emergency interim leave before a final determination, as described above, is made.
-Every reasonable attempt will be made for the Dean of Students to meet with the student and to consider germane medical and other information provided by the student before deciding on an interim leave and the student will be informed of the interim leave in writing.
+When the area Dean of Students judges a student's continued presence is reasonably likely to pose a substantial risk to the safety and well-being of the student or to others, the student may be placed on an emergency interim leave before a final determination, as described above, is made.
+Every reasonable attempt will be made for the area Dean of Students (or designee) to meet with the student and to consider germane medical and other information timely provided by the student before deciding on an interim leave and the student will be informed of the interim leave in writing.
 The emergency leave will remain in effect until a final decision has been made or a determination has been made that the reasons for imposing the interim leave no longer exists.

-A student placed on an involuntary leave of absence may request, within fifteen days of the date of the decision, a review of the decision from the Office of Campus and Student Life.
-The student must submit the request for a review of the decision and any supporting materials in writing.
-The Vice President for Campus Life and Student Services (or his/her designee) and Dean of Students (or his/her designee) will review appropriate records and documentation, confer with the Director of SCS (or his/her designee) and, when feasible and appropriate, will meet with the student.
-The student may be required to sign a medical records release and to authorize direct communication between the Vice President for Campus Life and Student Services (or his/her designee) and Dean of Students (or his/her designee) and the SCS Director (or his or her designee) regarding the circumstances, the student’s medical information, and information obtained from the student’s medical provider(s).
+The Dean of Students in the University (or designee) and area Dean of Students (or designee) will review appropriate records and documentation, confer with the Director of SHS or SCS (or designee) and, if feasible and appropriate, will meet with the student.
+The student may be asked to sign a medical records release and to authorize direct communication between the Dean of Students in the University (or designee) and area Dean of Students (or designee) and the SHS or SCS Director (or designee) regarding the circumstances, the student’s medical information, and information obtained from the student’s medical provider(s).

-A student on a leave of absence will not be permitted to resume his or her studies until the Dean of Students makes a fact-specific assessment of the circumstances and concludes that the student no longer poses a significant disruption to the functioning of the University and/or no longer poses a significant risk to the health and safety of the student or others (that cannot be eliminated by a reasonable accommodation).[**] In making this determination, usually the Dean of Students will require the student to authorize his or her treating professionals to contact the Director of SCS to discuss the student's clinical condition, whether the student continues to pose a direct threat to the safety and well-being of him/herself and/or others, as well as the student's preparedness for (1) a return to the academic rigor of the University, (2) the ability to navigate self-sufficiently as a functioning, non-disruptive member of the University community, and (3) the capability for continuing appropriate treatment via SCS or other resources, if necessary.
-If the student is to continue treatment while resuming studies, the Dean of Students will ask the student to sign a release that authorizes the treating professional to notify the Dean of Students if the student does not adhere to the treatment plan.
+A student on a leave of absence will not be permitted to resume their studies until the area Dean of Students makes a fact-specific assessment of the circumstances and concludes that the student no longer poses a significant disruption to the functioning of the University and/or no longer poses a significant risk to the health and safety of the student or others (that cannot be eliminated by a reasonable accommodation).** In making this determination, usually the area Dean of Students will request that the student authorize their treating professionals to contact the Director of SHS or SCS to discuss the student's clinical condition, whether the student continues to pose a direct threat to the safety and well-being of him/herself and/or others, as well as the student's preparedness for (1) a return to the academic rigor of the University, (2) the ability to navigate self-sufficiently as a functioning, non-disruptive member of the University community, and (3) the capability for continuing appropriate treatment via SHS, SCS or other resources, if necessary.
+If the student is to continue treatment while resuming studies, the area Dean of Students will ask the student to sign a release that authorizes the treating professional to notify the area Dean of Students (or designee) if the student does not adhere to the treatment plan.

 Notification of Others

-The Dean of Students (or his or her designee) may notify a student's parents, emergency contact, or others when in the Dean of Student's judgment the student is unable to make the notification himself or herself or the student's behavior poses an imminent danger to students or others, or requires an immediate disclosure of information to avert or diffuse serious threats to the safety or health of the student or others.
+The area Dean of Students (or designee) may notify a student's parents, emergency contact, or others when in the Dean of Student's judgment the student is unable to make the notification or the student's behavior poses an imminent danger to students or others, or requires an immediate disclosure of information to avert or diffuse serious threats to the safety or health of the student or others.